DominicWrege/depp-project/README.md

 # Description

 Please take a look inside the examples folder.
-Inside you will find the `exampels/assignments.yaml` file. **Please do not move or delete this file**.
+Inside you will find the `exampels/assignments.yaml` file.
+Please do  **not move or delete this file**.
-The examples folder and the `docs/api.openapi.yml` will be mounted to the container.
-So no rebuild is necessary after change.
+The examples folder and the `docs/api.openapi.yml` will be mounted to the container. **Note**: The server reads the ```assignments.yaml``` file after start **once**.
+So a restart is necessary after change to take effect.
 I also includded some example scripts you can encode to base64 for testing.

 ### Batch files On Linux